- Veg Scheme

 Our director, Julie Brown, is involved in a number of initiatives that seek to influence the food and farming sector on a national level, including the Fruit & Vegetable Alliance, the Landworkers’ Alliance and Ecological Land Trust.
 Julie also sits on the recently set-up Defra Horticultural Round Table representing small-scale alternative routes to market.

-We teamed up with the Landworkers’ Alliance and Organiclea to host an event for Defra to help them gain a better understanding of the significant work that we do in changing the food system.
+This April we teamed up with the Landworkers’ Alliance and Organiclea to host an event for Defra to help them gain a better understanding of the significant work that we do in changing the food system.
 Until recently we’ve been seen very much on the fringes but the government is starting to take notice of our value in providing a model for the sustainable food systems of the future.

 On the third of April a group of delegates from Defra attended a site tour of our Dagenham Farm and Organiclea’s 12-acre Chingford site.
 This was the first time they had seen peri-urban farms like ours and they were pleasantly surprised by what they saw.